avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 This project supports IoTConnect OTA via the ota-update library with the CY8CPROTO-062-4343W board.

+We recommend using Eclipse, rather than VSCode for this setup.

 The port of the OTA feature is rudimentary for purpose demonstration and not recommended for production.
 If you wish to support the OTA functionality for your board, please learn more from the README of the [mtb-example-ota-https](https://github.com/Infineon/mtb-example-ota-https) sample.